Aldi: History

 Aldi's original store at Huestraße 89 in Essen, is pictured in September 2006.
 This location closed in 2020.

 In 1913, Karl and Theo Albrecht's mother opened a small store in a suburb of Essen, Germany.
-Their father was employed as a miner and, after asthma forced him to quit said job, later found work as a baker's assistant.
+Their father was employed as a miner and, after asthma forced him to quit that job, later found work as a baker's assistant.
 Karl and Theo were born in 1920 and 1922, respectively.
 Theo Albrecht completed an apprenticeship in his mother's store, while Karl Albrecht worked in a delicatessen.

-Karl Albrecht took over a food shop formerly run by Judt, and he later served in the German Army during World War II.
+Karl Albrecht took over a food shop seized from Jewish grocer Judt, and he later served in the German Army during World War II.
 In 1945, the brothers took over their mother's business and soon opened another retail outlet nearby.
 By 1950, the Albrecht brothers owned 13 stores in the Ruhr Valley.

 The brothers' idea was to subtract the legal maximum rebate of 3% before sale.
 The market leaders at the time, which often were co-operatives, required their customers to collect rebate stamps and to send them at regular intervals to reclaim their money.
 The Albrecht brothers also rigorously removed merchandise that did not sell from their shelves, cutting costs by neither advertising nor selling fresh produce, and keeping the size of their retail outlets small.
 By 1960, 300 stores were in Germany.

 Split

 The brothers split the company in 1960, reportedly over a dispute about whether they should sell cigarettes.
-Karl believed they would attract shoplifters, while his brother, Theo, did not.
-This led to Theo running Aldi Nord and Karl running Aldi Süd.
+The split led to Theo running Aldi Nord and Karl running Aldi Süd.
 At the time, they jointly owned 300 shops.
-Journalist Martin Kuhna, however, questioned said reason for the split in an article published by the Westdeutsche Allgemeine Zeitung (WAZ) in September 2009, where he suspected that the real reason for the split lay in the vastly differing management styles of the brothers.
+Journalist Martin Kuhna, however, questioned said reason for the split in an article published by the Westdeutsche Allgemeine Zeitung in September 2009, where he suspected that the real reason for the split lay in the vastly differing management styles of the brothers.
 In 1962, they introduced the name Aldi—short for Albrecht-Diskont, which translates into English as Albrecht Discount, which became their formal corporate name in 1975.
 Aldi Nord and Aldi Süd have been financially and legally separate since 1966.

 International expansion

 Aldi started to expand internationally in 1967, when Aldi Süd acquired the grocery chain Hofer in Austria.
 Aldi Nord opened its first stores abroad in the Netherlands in 1973, and other countries followed.
 In 1976, Aldi Süd opened its first store in the United States in Iowa, (Note: Aldi purchased Iowa's Benner Tea chain and opened its first United States store in Burlington, Iowa, in 1976.) and, in 1979, Aldi Nord acquired Trader Joe's.

 After German reunification and the fall of the Iron Curtain, Aldi experienced a rapid expansion.
 The brothers retired as CEOs in 1993.
-Control of the companies was placed in the hands of private family foundations, the Siepmann Foundation (Aldi Süd), and the Markus, Jakobus, and Lukas Foundation (Aldi Nord, Trader Joe's).
+Control of the companies was placed in the hands of private family foundations, the Siepmann Foundation (Aldi Süd), and the Markus, Jakobus, and Lukas Foundation (Aldi Nord).